Breakfast/ Pancakes and Crepes/ Polish Recipes/ Sweet Breakfast Ideas

 You can cook the pancakes, store them in the fridge for up to 3 days then reheat in a dry pan on both sides until warm.
 You can also reheat them in a microwave or a 320°F/160°C oven.
 Unfortunately, they taste best fresh.

-• The pan and oil must be well-heated or the pancakes will soak up the fat and be flat and dense instead of light and fluffy.
+• The pan and butter/oil must be well-heated or the pancakes will soak up the fat and be flat and dense instead of light and fluffy.

-• The most important thing is to cook the pancakes over medium-low heat.
+• The most important thing is to cook the pancakes over medium / medium-low heat.
 If you cook the pancakes over too high heat they will just burn on the outside and won’t be cooked through in the middle.
-Every stovetop has a different powder so adjust accordingly.
+Every stovetop has a different power so adjust accordingly.

 • Cook the pancakes longer on the first side and just briefly on the other side.

-• If the pancakes are hard to flip over, they fall apart or tear it means they not ready yet to be flipped over.
+• If the pancakes are hard to flip over, they fall apart or tear, which means they are not ready yet to be flipped over.
 Try to reduce the heat and cook them a little longer.

 • Use a non-stick pan, the best is a pancake pan (shown on the photos) which has low rims – this makes flipping pancakes very easy.
 This recipe will work on any non-stick pan, though.

-• How to keep the pancakes warm: keep them on a heat-proof plate in the oven at 80°C / 175°F.
+• How to keep the pancakes warm: keep them on a heat-proof plate in the oven at 175°F (80°C).

 More Polish desserts